-Our dn Gold list has been last updated on June 20, 2013.
-The next update is scheduled for June 21, 2013.
-As of June 20, 2013 the median price for 50,000 dn Gold is $258.86 .
-Currently there are 57 Dragon Nest Gold prices in our database.
+Our dn Gold list has been last updated on March 28, 2023.
+The next update is scheduled for March 29, 2023.
+As of March 28, 2023 the median price for 20,000 is $0.
+Currently there are 0 Dragon Nest Gold prices in our database.

 Character progression revolves around selecting and maxing out skills for superiority.
 Earning gold in Dragon Nest involves several activities from farming monsters for drops, crafting items, to trading (commonly known as merchanting as well).
 Players who prefer and opt to loot, need to keep a close count of their FTG (the game's Fatigue System) count, whereby zero FTG means you get zero drops.

 Besides a closed in-game economy and gold farming system, like most other free-to-play MMOs, Dragon Nest features a Cash Shop known as Dragon Vault which introduces real cash.
 The virtual currency used for purchasing items in the Dragon Vault is NX.
 There are three types of NX which are NX Prepaid, NX Credit and Dragon Scales; from Nexon game cards, credit card purchased NX and from events (tends to have expiry dates) respectively.
 Regardless of the Cash Shop, having enough Dragon Nest gold to progress within the game is crucial.
 As such, Dragon Nest gold is widely made available for purchase using real money by many gold shops.